In October 2017 250 schools across 69 countries participated in the Climate Action project. In 2018 we had 515 schools across 90 countries.

 Once students are able to take ownership of their own learning process magic happens and teachers are surprised by the outcomes.
 Due to a hurricaine in Ireland their schools were closed for the very first time.
 Teacher John's house was destroyed and people were killed due to the floodings in Sierra Leone.
 The hurricaine and flooding offered the perfect angle to approach Climate Change.
 Turkish students created and sang their own song.
 Spanish teacher Juan gathered a group of African refugees to focus on SDGs.

-Tara (USA) noted that her students believed every single webpage and focussed on fake news.
+American teacher Tara noticed that her students believed every single webpage and focussed on fake news.
 Read her article.

 Take a look at some impressions.